TravelXML/credit-cards-validation/README.md

 # credit-cards-validation
-credit cards validation using javascript
+credit cards validation using javascript and Luhn algorithm

 Lets use a randomly generated Visa credit card number 4539300916139765